-We reviewed the evidence about the effect of giving vitamin D supplements to people with sickle cell disease.
+We reviewed the evidence about the effect of giving vitamin D supplements to people with sickle cell disease (SCD).

-Vitamin D deficiency is common in people with sickle cell disease regardless of age and season.
-Since vitamin D regulates calcium levels and supports bone health, its deficiency may worsen musculoskeletal health problems already present in people with sickle cell disease.
-Therefore we wanted to discover whether giving vitamin D supplements to people with sickle cell disease was better or worse than giving either placebo (substance which contains no medication) or no vitamin D supplements and also if one dose schedule was better than another.
+Vitamin D deficiency is common in people with SCD.
+Vitamin D regulates calcium levels and supports bone health and a lack of it make worse any bone health problems that people with SCD may have.
+We wanted to discover whether vitamin D supplements for people with SCD were better or worse than either a placebo (substance which contains no medication) or no vitamin D supplements and also if one dose schedule was better than another.

 People taking a vitamin D supplement had higher levels of vitamin D in their blood when it was measured after eight, 16 and 24 weeks.
-There were no differences in the number of people reporting side effects, such as tingling in the lips or hands).
-The vitamin D group had fewer days of pain compared to the placebo group.
-The study also reported on health-related quality of life (physical functioning scores).
-After eight weeks the vitamin D group had a slightly worse score than the placebo group, but the difference was much greater after 16 and 24 weeks.
+There were no differences in the number of people reporting side effects (tingling in the lips or hands).
+The vitamin D group had fewer days of pain.
+After eight weeks, the vitamin D group had a slightly worse score for health-related quality of life (physical functioning score); the difference was greater after 16 and 24 weeks.
+However, the quality of this evidence was low.

-Given these results from this small single study with moderate to low quality of the evidence, we do not think the results of our review are of sufficient quality to guide clinical practice.
-Until further evidence becomes available, clinicians should consider relevant existing guidelines for vitamin D supplementation (e.g. the Endocrine Society Clinical Practice Guidelines), and recommendations for calcium and vitamin D intake (from e.g. the USA Institute of Medicine).
-High-quality studies looking at the effects of supplementing vitamin D in children and adults with sickle cell disease are needed.
+Given the results from three small clinical trials with moderate to low-quality evidence, we do not think the results of our review are of sufficient quality to guide clinical practice.
+Until further evidence is available, clinicians should consider relevant existing guidelines for vitamin D supplementation, and recommendations for calcium and vitamin D intake.

 Quality of the evidence

-We do not think there are risks of bias in the way people were put into the different groups and we do not think anyone (either the participant or the doctor) could guess which group they were in once the study started.
-Even though the adverse events were not reported in the original report, the study author provided the information upon request.
-More people dropped out of the placebo group (68.4%) than the vitamin D group (5%), and two people assigned to vitamin D group but not included in the analysis.
-We considered there was a high risk of bias in the way the study reported results.
-The evidence is only applicable to people with sickle cell disease when they are in a steady state, i.e. at least 30 days from blood transfusion and at least 14 days from any acute sickle complication.
-The quality of evidence for the outcomes ranged from moderate to low.
-We considered the quality of the evidence for vitamin D blood levels to be moderate, and for adverse events, days of pain and health-related quality of life, the quality of the evidence was low.
+The risk of bias resulting from how people were put into the different groups was low.
+Also, neither those taking part or their doctor could guess which group they were in once the study started.
+Adverse events were not detailed in the original report, but the author provided the information when asked.
+More people dropped out of the placebo group (68.4%) than the vitamin D group (5%).
+The risk of bias from how the study reported results was high.
+We considered the evidence for vitamin D blood levels to be moderate quality, and for adverse events, days of pain and health-related quality of life to be low quality.

-To investigate the hypothesis that vitamin D supplementation increases serum 25-hydroxyvitamin D level in children and adults with sickle cell disease.
+To investigate the effects of vitamin D supplementation in children and adults with SCD and to compare different dose regimens.

-Randomised controlled studies and quasi-randomised controlled studies (controlled clinical studies) comparing oral administration of any form of vitamin D supplementation to another type of vitamin D or placebo or no supplementation at any dose and for any duration, in people with sickle cell disease, of all ages, gender, and phenotypes including sickle cell anaemia, haemoglobin sickle cell disease and sickle beta-thalassaemia diseases.
+Randomised controlled trials (RCTs) and quasi-RCTs comparing oral administration of any form of vitamin D supplementation at any dose and for any duration to another type or dose of vitamin D or placebo or no supplementation in people with SCD, of all ages, gender, and phenotypes.

-Two authors independently extracted the data and assessed the risk of bias of the included study.
+Two authors independently extracted the data and assessed the risk of bias of the included studies.
 They used the GRADE guidelines to assess the quality of the evidence.

 One double-blind RCT (n = 39) compared oral vitamin D3 (cholecalciferol) supplementation (20 participants) to placebo (19 participants) for six weeks.
 Only 25 participants completed the full six months of follow-up.
-The study had a high risk of bias with regards to incomplete outcome data (high dropout rate in the placebo group), but a low risk of bias for other domains such as random sequence generation, allocation concealment, blinding of participants, personnel and outcome assessors, selective outcome reporting; and an unclear risk of other biases.
+The study had a high risk of bias due to incomplete outcome data, but a low risk of bias for randomisation, allocation concealment, blinding (of participants, personnel and outcome assessors) and selective outcome reporting; and an unclear risk of other biases.